Air strike hits capital of Ethiopia's Tigray region - health official | Law-Order

 Air strike hits capital of Ethiopia's Tigray region - health official

-An air strike hit the neighbourhood near a hospital in the capital of Ethiopia's northern Tigray region late on Tuesday, said the head of another hospital which received casualties, less than a week after fighting shattered a four-month old ceasefire.
-Kibrom Gebreselassie, chief executive of Ayder General Hospital, said on Twitter that an area near Mekelle General Hospital had been hit.
+An air strike has hit near a hospital in the capital of Ethiopia's northern Tigray region, said the head of another hospital which received casualties, less than a week after fighting shattered a four-month ceasefire.
+At war since late 2020, the Tigray People's Liberation Front (TPLF), which controls the region, and Prime Minister Abiy Ahmed's central government have blamed each other for renewed conflict that is disrupting desperately-needed food aid.

 - Country: